Why Deuteronomy Cancels Some Debts and Keeps Others

 Mercy begins where control ends.
 Sometimes that means forgiving an actual debt; maybe a forgotten $40 loan to a friend or a book you’ll never get back1.
 Sometimes it’s emotional debt, the resentment you’ve been collecting interest on for years.
 Sometimes it’s spiritual, laying down guilt you were never meant to keep.

 Communities can practice the same rhythm.
 Imagine churches or clubs structuring sabbath-shaped generosity: forgiving small debts, canceling late fees in community programs, or simply pausing to remind one another that everything we hold is on loan from God.
-These aren’t political gestures; they’re theological ones.
-They proclaim God’s mercy and sovereignty in miniature.
+These gestures proclaim God’s mercy and sovereignty in miniature.

 When Israel ignored the rhythm, prophets like Amos thundered: “They sell the righteous for silver and the needy for a pair of sandals” (Amos 2:6).
-Economic injustice wasn’t a policy failure; it was idolatry.
+Economic injustice went beyond policy failure to idolatry against the Most High God.
 They had stopped trusting the God who provides through mercy.

 Jesus picks up the same melody in the Parable of the Unmerciful Servant (Matthew 18)—a man forgiven an impossible sum refuses to forgive a smaller one.
-The point isn’t bookkeeping; it’s character.
-Those who have received divine mercy must become conduits of it.
-The cross doesn’t replace Jubilee; it fulfills it.
+He has gravely misunderstood the lesson: those who have received divine mercy must become conduits of it.
+The cross is the final fulfillment of Jubilee.
 The release year has become permanent.

 Living in God’s Economy